mlanderos/udacity-cicd-project/README.md

 * Running Azure App Service from Azure Pipelines automatic deployment
 ![AzureAppService](/images/AzureAppService.png)

-* While the application is running, invoke the `make_prediction_azure.app.sh` file to output a prediction value
+* While the application is running, invoke the `make_prediction_azure.app.sh` file to output a prediction value.
+Before you invoke the  `.sh` file, you need to update this line to the correct endpoint value you named your application whne running the `az webapp up...` command - https://github.com/mlanderos/udacity-cicd-project/blob/main/make_predict_azure_app.sh#L28
 ![AzurePrediction](/images/make_predict_output.png)

 * Output of streamed log files from deployed application